garylirocks/quickrefs/azure-rbac.markdown

 ![Role assignment with conditions](images/azure_rbac-delegate-role-assignments-conditions-steps.png) *Restrict roles and principal IDs*

-When you assign privileged administrator roles, you can add conditions to the assignment.
+When you assign privileged administrator roles (`roleAssignments/write`), you can add conditions to the assignment.

 Apply to these roles: